openconfig/gribi/doc/specification.md

     *   `FAILED` - indicates that the AFT operation can not be programmed into the RIB (e.g. missing reference, invalid content, semantic errors, etc).
         *   Available in all acknowledge modes.
+        *   A unviable but valid next-hop should not cause a FAILED status.
+For example, next-hop that encaps to a unresolvable prefix should not fail.
     *   `RIB_PROGRAMMED` - indicates that the AFT operation was successfully programmed into the RIB.
         *   Available in all acknowledge modes.